 The original interview documents are housed at the National Archives and can be found in digital form at http://memory.loc.gov/ammem/snhtml/snhome.html.
 The quotes here are edited from the written records.
 Where in type, the words are spelled as the interviewer spelled them and therefore are his or her interpretation of the former slave's accent and dialect.
 The text has been edited for length and clarity, but care has been taken to keep the original meaning and nature of the interview.

-Who can tell us better than those who were slaves what it meant to be enslaved in Missouri?
-With voices echoing from those troubled times, former slaves describe their lives - the good and the bad.
+Who can tell us better than those who experienced it what it meant to be enslaved in Missouri?
+With voices echoing from those troubled times, former slaves describe their lives – the good and the bad.
 No matter how benevolent the master or mistress, the system of enslaving another human being has, and always will, result in the degradation and humiliation of those enslaved.

 “I was brought to Missouri when I was six months old, along with my mama, who was a slave owned by a man named Shaw, who had allotted her to a man named Graves.
 When a slave was allotted, somebody made a down payment and gave a mortgage for the rest.
 A chattel mortgage.
 Times don't change, just the merchandise.”